Is Obliterated Season 2 Happening? Here Is What We Know So Far

 – When will Obliterated season 2 be released?

 As of now, no official release date has been announced for Obliterated season 2.
-As such, it’s safety to not expect a season 2 anytime in the near future.
+As such, it’s safe to not expect a season 2 anytime in the near future.

 – What will be the plot of Obliterated season 2?